 As previously reported, we generated \$593.6 million in proceeds from the issuance of common stock in the first quarter of 2020.
-In the second quarter 2020, we entered into an agreement to extend the existing Downtown Summerlin Ioan and the bridge Ioan for The Woodlands Towers at the Waterway and The Woodlands Warehouse.
+In the second quarter 2020, we entered into an agreement to extend the existing Downtown Summerlin loan and the bridge loan for The Woodlands Towers at the Waterway and The Woodlands Warehouse.
 On August 18, 2020, the Company issued \$750 million in 5.375% senior notes due August 2028.
 These senior notes are unsecured senior obligations of the Company and are guaranteed by certain subsidiaries of the Company.
 The Company used the net proceeds from this issuance, together with cash on hand, for the repayment of existing indebtedness of approximately \$807.9 million in the third quarter of 2020 in order to extend the average maturity date of our indebtedness.
-Our liquidity was further enhanced during the year by obtaining approximately \$400.2 million of new construction financings and \$177.0 million in net proceeds and received an additional \$44.5 million related to the 2019 sales of West Windsor and Cottonwood Mall.
+Our liquidity was further enhanced during the year by obtaining approximately \$400.2 million of new construction financings and \$177.0 million in other financings.
+Additionally, the Company sold four non-core assets during the year, which generated a total of \$102.3 million in net proceeds and received an additional \$44.5 million related to the 2019 sales of West Windsor and Cottonwood Mall.
 As of December 31, 2020, we had \$1.0 billion of cash and cash equivalents, available capacity of \$185.0 million on the revolver portion of our credit facilities and approximately \$321.7 million of debt payments due in 2021 based on extended maturity dates.

 On February 2, 2021, the Company issued \$650 million in 4.125% senior notes due 2029 and \$650 million in 4.375% senior notes due 2031.
 The Company will use the net proceeds from the offering, as well as available cash on hand, to repurchase all of its \$1 billion 5.375% senior notes due 2025, plus any accrued and unpaid interest, pursuant to a tender offer announced in January 2021; repay all of the approximately \$280 million outstanding under its loans for 1201 Lake Robbins and The Woodlands Warehouse maturing June 2021; and pay all premiums, fees and expenses related to the foregoing.
 On February 2, 2021, the Company repurchased \$512.5 million of its \$1 billion 5.375% senior notes and intends to repurchase the remainder of these notes on March 15, 2021.
-In February 2021, the Company repaid all of the approximately \$280 million outstanding warehouse maturing June 2021.
-Lake Robbins and The Woodlands Warehouse maturing June 2021.
+In February 2021, the Company repaid all of the approximately \$280 million outstanding under its loans for 1201 Lake Robbins and The Woodlands Warehouse maturing June 2021.